scaffold-eth/se-2-docs/docs/components/Address.md

 # Address

 Display an address (or ENS) plus a copy address icon utility.
-If the address has an ENS associated with avatar, it will show its avatar, if not it will show a blockie image for that address.
+If the address has an ENS with avatar associated, it will show this avatar, if not it will show a blockie image for that address.

 By default, clicking on the address sends you to blockexplorer details for that address.